 The family, from near Mandurah south of Perth, had been holidaying in Esperance for the Easter long weekend.

-"We are terribly heartbroken and saddened by this tragic accident," her uncle Steve Evans said as he thanked emergency service workers.
+"We are terribly heartbroken and saddened by this tragic accident," her tearful uncle Steve Evans said as he thanked emergency service workers the next day.

 "We can take comfort that Laeticia died doing something that she loved," he said.